Discover the basics of Flutter. Learn key concepts, the programming language, how to create user interfaces, and more.

 Definition

-Flutter is an open-source framework developed and maintained by Google.
-It allows you to create mobile applications for iOS, Android and other platforms from a single source code.
-With Flutter, developers can build attractive, responsive user interfaces, smooth animations, and easily manage the state of their application.
+Flutter is a framework open-source developed and maintained by Google.
+It allows create mobile applications Modern and powerful apps for iOS, Android, and other platforms from a single source code base.
+With Flutter, developers can build attractive and responsive user interfaces, smooth animations, and easily manage their app state.

 History